WebOrigami/docs/content/cli/intro3.md

 The `greetings.yaml` tree is a flat list, but it can be a hierarchical tree or arbitrarily complex.

-<span class="tutorialStep"></span> An async tree can also be invoked like a function, so you also have the option of using function call syntax:
+<span class="tutorialStep"></span> A tree can also be invoked like a function, so you also have the option of using function call syntax:

 ```console
 $ ori "greetings.yaml('Alice')"